UniPiTechnology/evok/README.md

 It is possible that some (or all) of the above steps will already have been finished previously; in that case simply continue on with the next steps.
 Performing all the steps will ensure you have the latest version of the software installed.

+You can use the following commands to update your EVOK package distribution to a new version:

+    sudo su
+    apt-get update
+    apt-get upgrade
+    reboot

-## Installation process for the legacy version
+## Installation process for Evok v.1.X.X

 Access to GPIOs is done using the fantastic [PIGPIO] library.
 Make sure to install it first before use.

-_**Legacy EVOK**_ also requires a few other python libraries that are not installed on Raspbian by default:
+_**EVOK v.1.X.X**_ also requires a few other python libraries that are not installed on Raspbian by default:
 * python-ow
 * [tornado]
 * [toro]